What is Meditation?

 Popular Meditation Models to Get You Started

-There are many relaxation meditation models, but we will focus on three types here.
+There are many relaxations models, but we will focus on three types here.
 Guided meditation, often led by an external guide, uses imagery and visualization, employing our senses to reach tranquility.
 In mindfulness meditation, the focus is on awareness and acceptance of the present, and is used to heighten conscious awareness, such as breathing and releasing control of our flow of thought.
 Yoga is also a form of meditation.
 Through a series of postures and deliberate breathing exercises, it promotes a more flexible body and a calm mind.
 Virtually all types of meditation revolve around a quiet setting, comfortable body positioning, focused attention, controlled and relaxed breathing, and an open, non-judgmental attitude.

 Guided meditation may be used therapeutically for several applications.
 Research found that “sufferers of chronic pain have used meditation to successfully decrease pain symptoms, increase healing speed, improve mood, decrease stress, and reduce their overall healthcare costs.”
 Further, guided meditation has been used in psychotherapy to address many concerns such as stress, anxiety, depression, mood improvement, and even prevention/early intervention of eating disorders and drug and alcohol abuse.